Colion Noir: NRA work and YouTube

 Idehen created the alias "Colion Noir" in 2011 when he began posting videos about guns to YouTube to avoid harassment towards his family.
-As of September 2025, he has 3.16 million subscribers.
+As of December 2025, he has 3.21 million subscribers.

 Political views

-He voted for Donald Trump in the 2016 presidential election, mainly over Second Amendment concerns.
+Noir voted for Donald Trump in the 2016 presidential election, mainly over Second Amendment concerns.
 In 2018, he considered himself "right of center."

-In 2016, Idehen criticized the decision in the case on the killing of Philando Castile, saying the acquittal of Yanez is "just wrong" and that "covert racism is a real thing."
+In 2016, Noir criticized the decision in the case on the killing of Philando Castile, saying the acquittal of Yanez is "just wrong" and that "covert racism is a real thing."
 At the same time, he disagreed with accusations of the NRA being a racist organization and blamed the mainstream media for promoting "conflict and division over race in America."
 In response to the 2018 Parkland high school shooting, he disagreed with those advocating for stricter gun regulations, instead advocating for more good guys with guns.
+Colion has criticized gun-free zones, stating that it's "just a sign in the window saying 'Gun-free zone" and that he does not think, "a mass shooter’s going to see that sign and turn around."

-Criticism
+Personal life

-Media Matters for America, a media watchdog organization, has accused Idehen of promoting misinformation regarding gun policy and engaging in misogynistic rhetoric towards female journalists.
+Noir has stated that he prefers an AR-15 to a handgun for home defense, arguing that it is more accurate and easier to fire, and asserting that, "the very reasons they want to condemn it are the same reasons I want it."